-Kimber 2K11 Target
+Kimber 2K11 Target AND PRO COMP STAINLESS

 The matte DLC-coated black frame has a great contrast with the slide, which only makes it stand out more.
 But besides the looks, this double-stack 1911 pistol has some new features.

-The first feature is what Kimber is calling a “one-of-a-kind” custom mag-well that was designed by Stan Chen.
+The first feature is what Kimber is calling a “one-of-a-kind” custom mag-well designed by Stan Chen.
 Chen mag-wells are among the best you can find for a high-performance 1911 or 2011 pistol.
 This partnership is an exciting thing to see from Kimber.

-The grip module is made from aluminum so it keeps the weight down, but also keeps that “metal” feeling.
+The grip module is made from aluminum, so it keeps the weight down, but also keeps that “metal” feeling.
 I don’t mind polymer-framed handguns, but a 1911 is just better with a metal frame.

 CDS9 for conceal carry

 For those who want to conceal carry in style, the Kimber CDS9 is a workhorse with an elegant finish.
 When the KDS9c was first released, I ran down to the store and picked one up.
-I couldn’t pass on a double stack 1911 from Kimber, and it’s been a blast to shoot.
+I couldn’t pass on a double-stack 1911 from Kimber, and it’s been a blast to shoot.

 The new CDS9 lineup (CDS stands for Covert Double Stack) was made to be a personal defense handgun.
 It has a 10, 13, or 15-round capacity depending on what magazine you wish to use.
 It’s ambidextrous and features an accessories rail.

-Kimber made one improvement on the CDS9 I wish they had done with the KDS9c, which is the optics footprint.
+Kimber made one improvement on the CDS9 that I wish they had done with the KDS9c, which is the optics footprint.

 The only disappointment I had with the KDS9c was finding out I needed to buy a special adaptor plate from Kimber.
 In today’s world, if a gun has an optics plate, you expect to be able to mount an optic without buying additional plates, right?

-Well with the CDS9, Kimber used the RMSc footprint to make sure the gun was truly optics ready out of the box.
+Well, with the CDS9, Kimber used the RMSc footprint to make sure the gun was truly optics-ready out of the box.
 There is no need to purchase a $90 adapter plate before you can mount an optic.

-There are multiple grip/finish combinations to pick from in the CDS9 lineup making it an impressive new collection.
+There are multiple grip/finish combinations to pick from in the CDS9 lineup, making it an impressive new collection.

 R7 MAKO Kimber’s non-1911 handgun

-When I saw Kimber was releasing the R7 MAKO I wondered if this wasn’t a makeover for the Solo.
+When I saw Kimber was releasing the R7 MAKO, I wondered if this wasn’t a makeover for the Solo.
 We won’t talk much about the Solo pistol because, in my opinion, it’s one handgun Kimber should bury in the desert.

 The R7 MAKO has Kimber’s side ejection port, performance carry trigger, and is made with a carbon fiber-infused matrix.
 Kimber claims it has up to 60,000 psi tensile strength for a long-lasting design.